BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 To add the Branch NuGet package to a project:

 1. Right-click on each project and select `Add` > `Add NuGet Package`
-2. Find the _Branch Xamarin Linking SDK_ and add it to the project
+2. Find the _Branch Xamarin SDK_ package and add it to the project

 #### Adding the Branch SDK without NuGet